 Many individuals can experience symptoms associated with painful and traumatic circumstances.
 Anxiety, fear, and hopelessness are a few emotions that can linger post traumatic events.
 We can help you overcome these symptoms and guide you through the process of grief and healing.

 Relationship counseling can be beneficial to couples who are looking to strengthen their emotional connection, in all stages of their relationship.
 Therapy sessions are held with both couples and is a supportive place to discuss issues and solutions to better strengthen your relationship with each other.

 I believe the one constant thing in life is change, which is ironic, to say the least!
 Insomuch, I have always been fascinated by why we do the things we do, what makes people tick, how people use deductive reasoning or problems solving skills to make decisions and how we all navigate change.
 I have also been equally interested in helping people work through problems and reach their goals.
-I know that creating change, even positive change, can be challenging and oftentimes stressful.
-But, I also know that making thoughtful, meaningful changes in our lives can be profoundly rewarding, which is why I offer genuine support and sincerely enjoy encouraging my clients to connect with and live as their authentic selves.
+I know that creating change, even positive change, can be challenging and oftentimes stressful; however, I also know that making thoughtful, meaningful changes in our lives can be profoundly rewarding, which is why I offer genuine support and sincerely enjoy encouraging my clients to connect with and live as their authentic selves.

 Even as a teenager, I knew that I wanted to be involved in healthcare in some way.
 I was the one friend that everyone went to for advice or "counseling."
 Because I enjoyed helping others, I decided to study psychology and sociology in college.
 As I advanced in education, I was attracted to working with children and adolescents and their families.
 When my practice matured, I broadened it to include adults.
 I realized that I truly love working with all kinds of people.
 I find working with different populations, ethnicities and ages is engaging and helps me get closer to being able to answer my life-long question of, “why do we do what we do?”